medivh397/BlurView/README.md

         android:layout_height="wrap_content"
         >

-        //put any view here if you need, like LinearLaout, TextView, ImageView and so on.
+        //put any view here if you need,such as LinearLayout,TextView,ImageView,etc.

   </com.medivh.blurview.core.BlurLayout>
 ```

+## How about the performance?
+Because of the high optimized implementation,BlurView can be very fast even on some low performance devices.